-The Advisory Board, with members recruited outside of Yale, consists of a diverse panel of experts (from various disciplines and community members), with collective international and national experience in both addiction education and reducing behavioral health disparities among racial and ethnic minority populations.
-Through these partnerships, the REACH program creates a support network specifically designed to increase capacity of culturally-informed physicians, while also increasing the recruitment of trainees from URM backgrounds, who are able to meet the unique needs of Underrepresented Minority (URM) patients with substance use disorders (SUDs).
+The Advisory Board consists of a diverse panel of experts (from various disciplines and community members), with collective international and national experience in both addiction education and reducing behavioral health disparities among racial and ethnic minority populations.
+Through these partnerships, the REACH program creates a support network specifically designed to increase capacity of culturally informed physicians, while also increasing the recruitment of trainees from racial and ethnic minoritized backgrounds, who are able to meet the unique needs of racial/ ethnic minoritized patients with substance use disorders (SUDs).

 Adina E. Bowe, MD